mialkin/docs/unix/environment-variables.md

 ## macOS variables set by user

 Environment variables set like this are only stored temporally.
 When you exit the running instance of bash by exiting the terminal, they get discarded.
-To save them permanentally, open the file:
+To save them permanently, open the file:

 ```bash
 cd